nixworks/public/news/2016/02/24/README.md

 ##### Libyan Civil War (2014-present)
 ### [Senior Libyan military officials say French special forces are on the ground in Benghazi helping Libyan National Army troops fight ISIL militants.
 They said that the French forces, along with American and British teams, are setting up an operations room inside Benina International Airport in Benina.
 The French defense ministry declined to comment, citing a policy not to comment on special forces' activities. ](/news/2016/02/24/senior-libyan-military-officials-say-french-special-forces-are-on-the-ground-in-benghazi-helping-libyan-national-army-troops-fight-isil-mili.md)
-_Context: special forces, defence minister, Libyan Civil War (2014-present), Libya, Benina, Benina International Airport, ISIL, France, British, Libyan National Army, special forces, Benghazi_
+_Context: Libya, Benina International Airport, ISIL, Libyan National Army, British, France, Libyan Civil War (2014-present), special forces, Benghazi, special forces, Benina, defence minister_

 ##### Military
 ### [Gunmen attack a Malian military checkpoint in the town of Lere, near the Mauritanian border with Mali, killing at least three soldiers and wounding two others. ](/news/2016/02/24/gunmen-attack-a-malian-military-checkpoint-in-the-town-of-la-c-ra-c-near-the-mauritanian-border-with-mali-killing-at-least-three-soldiers-and.md)